shockin779/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model.
+It is the browsers representation of your html.

 2. What is an event?

+An event is something that happens in the DOM, such as a click or hover event.

 3. What is an event listener?

+An event listener allows us to listen for specific events on specific DOM elements, and then run callback functions based on when those events happen.

 4. Why would we convert a NodeList into an Array?

+So that we have access to other array methods besides just .forEach();

 5. What is a component?

+A component is a reusable piece of code that can be used in stand alone environments.
+It usually has your html, js, and css all in the component.

 ### Git Set up